RTimothyEdwards/chipalooza_projects_1/README.md

 ## Please fill in your project documentation in this README.md file

+This is the first test chip from the Chipalooza challenge 2024.
+11 designs made it on the April tapeout.
+(Documentation to be completed)

 :warning: | Use this sample project for analog user projects.
 :---: | :---